whaliendev/mergebot/README.md

    Ensure that Docker and Docker Compose are installed on your system.
 If they are not installed, please refer to the [Docker installation guide](https://docs.docker.com/get-started/get-docker/) and the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

 2. **Project Preparation**
-   MergeSyn, the recommended solution algorithm, relies on a compile_commands.json file for dependency and semantic analysis due to the limitations of the C/C++ static analysis toolchain.
+   MergeSyn, the resolution recommendation algorithm, relies on a [compile_commands.json](https://clang.llvm.org/docs/JSONCompilationDatabase.html) file for dependency analysis and semantic analysis due to the limitations of the C/C++ static analysis toolchain.
 For an optimal experience, it is recommended to use a project with the following characteristics:

     - Primary Language: C/C++
     - Buildable Version: At least one version that can be successfully built (used to generate compile_commands.json)